manuel-uberti/manuel-uberti.github.io/about.md

 Clojure and ClojureScript at [7bridges](https://7bridges.eu/), and I am studying Haskell in my spare time.

 My open source work is available on [GitHub](https://github.com/manuel-uberti).

-The tenets of the [Programmer’s Oath](https://github.com/Widdershin/programmers-oath) guide all my software development.
+The tenets of the
+[Programmer’s Oath](https://github.com/Widdershin/programmers-oath) guide all my software development.
+I, Manuel Uberti, hereby commit to the [neveragain.tech pledge](https://neveragain.tech).
+Please stand with me and hold me to it.

 [Get in touch](https://manuel-uberti.github.io/contact/) if you want a detailed curriculum vitae.